Updated February 2025

 Finally, some students simply want to spend a year broadening their horizons.
 For example, many gap year students go abroad to challenge themselves and get a new perspective by living in a foreign country.

-The research on gap years is still developing, but an institutional study done at Middlebury College suggests that on average students who take a gap year have higher GPAs.
-Anecdotally, some professors and university administrators report that students enrolling in school after a gap year appear more motivated, energetic, and mature.
+The research on gap years is still developing but anecdotally, some professors and university administrators report that students enrolling in school after a gap year appear more motivated, energetic, and mature.

 What Can You Do During a Gap Year?